SomeMathew/FlaskTutorial/Tutorial.md

 be initialized and models must be defined as the representation of a table row.
 Second the SQLAlchemy object must be registered with the Flask application.

-The models and SQLAlchemy object will be defined inside the `models.py` file in the `reservation\` folder.
+The models and SQLAlchemy object will be defined inside the `models.py` file in the `reservation/` folder.

 The service will save a reservation under a person's name and email.
 No authentication will be considered.
 A user can create a new reservation under a given name and email.
 In this contrived example, the Person model demonstrates the